 - The victim is a child under the age of 18 years old; and

 - committed aggravated battery upon the child;

 - willfully and unlawfully caged the child; or

 - knowingly or willfully committed child abuse upon the child and in so doing caused great bodily harm, permanent disability, or permanent disfigurement to the child.

-If the offense of aggravated child abuse is alleged as an aggravated battery, then the prosecutor with the State Attorney's Office in Broward County, must prove the following elements:
+If the offense of aggravated child abuse is alleged as an aggravated battery, state prosecutors must prove the following elements: